jenslar/geoelan/README.md

 `--geoshape point-single` lets GeoELAN know that each, respective annotation should be distilled into a single point, meaning that the generated KML-file will contain as many points as there are annotations in the selected tier.
 Each point inherits the corresponding annotation text for the selected tier as its description.
 The KML-file is named according to the selected `--geoshape` option, in this case `VIRB0001-1_point-single.kml`/`GH010026_point-single.kml`.

-If the proces fails for VIRB footage, the user will be presented with a list of recording sessions present in the FIT-file (see _The FIT-format and the Garmin VIRB_).
+If the process fails for VIRB footage, the user will be presented with a list of recording sessions present in the FIT-file (see _The FIT-format and the Garmin VIRB_).
 GoPro MP4-files lack the appropriate metadata to display such as list.

 Annotating placename utterances recorded on-site
 ![Annotating placename utterances in ELAN](doc/img/elan_placename.jpg "Annotating placename utterances recorded on-site")